 For most people, choosing a tablet means deciding between an iPad or an Android device.

-Our tablet reviews let you filter by ease of use to find the one that will suit your needs best.
-All except one of the Which?
-Best Buy tablets and best iPads we have tested are rated five out of five stars for ease of use.
-Several Great Value options score similarly highly.
+Our tablet reviews let you filter by ease of use to find the model that suits you best.
+All of the Which?
+Best Buy tablets and iPads we have tested scored five out of five stars for ease of use and several Great Value options score similarly highly.

-If you're seeking more tips on things you can do with your new purchase, consult our tips on 7 things to do with your new iPad or tablet.
+For ideas on how to get started with your new device, consult our tips on things to do with your new iPad or tablet.

 'Tablet operating systems are now incredibly intuitive.